r-kish/Crypto-API-Automation/README.md

     df2['timestamp'] = pd.to_datetime('now')
     df = df.append(df2)
 ```
-- When
+- When run, the CoinMarketCap API is accessed, and data is continuously loaded into a dataframe with each extraction.
+A for loop is used for determining the duration and frequency of the automatic extraction, and is required for conducting a time series analysis.

-## Time series of the performance of the top 20 cryptocurrencies
+## Time series of the percent-change in value of the top 20 cryptocurrencies based on time
-- The data for this visualization uses the average values from all extractions over the duration of the automation.
-In this case, all 10 instances for each cryptocurrency from the 10-minute data extraction is averaged into one average instance for each cryptocurrency.
+- The data for this visualization consists of the average values from all extractions over the duration of the automation.
+In this case, all 10 instances for each cryptocurrency from the 10-minute data extraction are averaged into one average instance for each cryptocurrency.
+The percent change in value in USD is provided for each cryptocurrency at the following checkpoints: 1 hour, 24 hour, 7 days, 30 days, 60 days, 90 days.
 ![FullSeries](https://github.com/r-kish/Crypto-API-Automation/blob/main/images/Crypto_FullSeriesChange.png)

-## Change in value of a cryptocurrency over time (Bitcoin and Ethereum)
+## Change in value in USD of a cryptocurrency over time (Bitcoin and Ethereum)
--
+- The data for these next two visualizations consists of the value in USD for the selected cryptocurrency at each extraction over the duration of the automation's run.
+In this case, there are 10 different values for each of the 10 extractions conducted in this automation.
+Notice how much each cryptocurrency fluctuates in just a matter of minutes.

 ### Bitcoin
 ![Change1](https://github.com/r-kish/Crypto-API-Automation/blob/main/images/Crypto_BitcoinChange.png)